In this article:

-Yes, alcohol can affect the production and quality of platelets, as well as clotting factors, which can predispose to nosebleeds.
+Yes, alcohol can affect the production and quality of platelets and clotting factors, which can predispose to nosebleeds.

 It is generally not normal to have nosebleeds, but if someone is prone to nosebleeds, stress can certainly make a nose bleed, especially if it leads to an increase in blood pressure.

-About Dr. Jordan Glicksman, MD, MPH, FRCSC: Dr. Glicksman is an Otolaryngologist – Head and Neck Surgeon, with fellowship training in Rhinology and Skull Base Surgery.
+About Dr. Jordan Glicksman, MD, MPH, FRCSC: Dr. Glicksman is an otolaryngologist and a head and neck surgeon, with fellowship training in rhinology and skull base surgery.
 He is also a lecturer (part-time) at Harvard Medical School.